MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

 1. Do not continue with creating the support request.
 Instead, sign out as the az104-02-aaduser1 user from the Azure portal and close the InPrivate browser window.

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 #### Review

 In this lab, you have: